joshlk/www.robotchinwag.com/README.md

 Workflow:
 * Use https://kramdown.herokuapp.com/ to edit and prep markdown posts
-* Use https://imgur.com/upload to upload images so can see in online editor
+* Use https://imgur.com/upload to upload images so can see in online editor.
+(Obtain the image link and then prefix with `i.` and suffix with `.png`. i.e. https://imgur.com/LJmcb5c -> https://i.imgur.com/LJmcb5c.png

 Template folked from https://github.com/agusmakmun/agusmakmun.github.io Below is folked README